Wayfarer-Labs/owl-control/GAMES.md

 ✅ First-person view.<br>
 ✅ Steady 60 FPS (aka frames per second/framerate) or more.
 Lower resolution or cap framerate if necessary.<br>
+✅ Display sizes from 640x360 up to ultrawide.<br>b
+✅ XBOX and PS5 controllers.
+PS5 controllers should be be wired to the computer.<br>
-✅ Stop recording in menus, cutscenes, and when not playing.<br>
+✅ Stopping recording in menus, cutscenes, and when not playing.<br>
 ✅ Repeat playthroughs.
 Do new things each time!<br>
-✅ XBOX and PS5 controllers.
-PS5 controllers should be be wired to the computer.<br>
 ✅ Game mods.<br>
 ✅ Use Discord or other voice chat.<br>
 ✅ Playing music in the background.<br>